 The road down can be hair-raising.
 The gradient is severe, the road is often wet, there are multiple hairpins and strong gusts of wind.

-On the Sault to Mont Ventoux route, there’s nowhere to stop for water/refreshment between Sault and Chalet Reynard.
+Once you’ve left Sault on the Sault to Mont Ventoux route, there’s nowhere to stop for water/refreshment between Sault and Chalet Reynard.

 Take a look at Ventoux (from Bedoin) for details after Chalet Reynard.
 In summary: